edgespace-io/Edgestream/Android/README.md

 ### registerNotifications
 To receive notifiations you must add a few configuration items to your project and register your package name with the platform

-Register your package name by
+NOTE: Application Platform Registration is migrating to an API but is currently a manual process Register your package name by senging your package name to george.vigelette@edgespace.com you will receive a configuration file in return once your application is registered with the platform (google-services.json).

 After registering your application you will receive json configuration data that you must put in a file called google-services.json and the file must reside in your app directory